Why CSP is better than Enterprise Agreement?

 – CSP shines with its pay-as-you-go model, ensuring you only pay for what you use.

-– EA’s upfront commitment can lead to over-licensing, a costly scenario for any organization.
+– EA’s upfront commitment can lead to over-licensing, a costly scenario for any organisation.

 – CSP’s scalability is a game-changer, allowing rapid adjustment to your evolving needs.